davidebasile/FAOC2021/README.md

 EXPERIMENTS REPRODUCTION PACKAGE

-This repository contains the models and experiments log for the article submitted at Formal Aspects of Computing, special issue of our RSSRail 2019 paper.
+This repository contains the models and experiments logs for the article submitted at Formal Aspects of Computing, special issue of our RSSRail 2019 paper.

 The model.xml contains the model, where all parameters for the set-ups are global, and comments on the queries of the verifier are available to improve readability.
 Since these comments are not readable by the command-line verifier, the set-up for experiments are in separate files, whose name